TheGuguH/ArchHyprland-Setup/README.md

 - **Hyprland Configuration**: Custom keybindings, Waybar, and animations tailored for desktop workflows.
 - **Programming Tools**: Pre-configured Neovim, Git, and other developer essentials.
-- **Modular Structure**: Use only the parts you need; compatible with Arch and other Linux distributions.

 ---